-What Can a Handyman Do in Acworth, Georgia?
+What Can a Handyman Do Without a License in Acworth, Georgia?

 In Acworth (Cobb County), most “handyman” work does not require a Georgia state contractor license as long as you stay below Georgia’s state contractor licensing threshold (the $2,500 per-job rule) and you do not perform regulated trades (electrical, plumbing, HVAC, conditioned air, or low-voltage alarm/fire).
 Even when a state license is not required, you typically still need (1) an Acworth business license (occupational tax certificate), (2) permits for certain building work, and (3) trade-licensed subcontractors for regulated systems.